rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 #### 3.2.5.
 Loss of affix-initial V

-The loss of affix-initial V affects the abessive morpheme %VTOmO, such that V is lost when the preceding stem ends in a consonant.
+The loss of affix-initial V affects the abessive morpheme -VTOmO, such that V is lost when the preceding stem ends in a consonant.

 <pgNo>68</pgNo>